grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 Azure AD groups can be used to limit user access to Grafana.
 For more information about managing groups in Azure AD, refer to [Manage Microsoft Entra groups and group membership](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups).

 To limit access to authenticated users who are members of one or more AzureAD groups, set `allowed_groups` to a comma- or space-separated list of group object IDs.

-You can find object IDs for a specific group on the Azure portal:
+Complete the following step to find object IDs for a specific group on the Azure portal:

 1. Go to **Azure Active Directory > Groups**.

    If you want to only give access to members of the group `example` with an Object Id of `8bab1c86-8fba-33e5-2089-1d1c80ec267d`, then set the following: